Schematizing the Observer and the Epistemic Content of Theories: What Is a Theory?

-If one accepts my formulation of the question as fruitful and interesting, then it becomes plausible that the theory of general relativity does not---can not---in any interesting sense consist of the theory of Lorentzian 4-manifolds along with a few interpretive postulates or a family of Tarskian models or a class of possible worlds or a category-theoretic structure.
-Now, it may turn out that a compelling analysis attempting to answer my formulation will show that, in the end, the standard assumption of the clean separation of the relevant domains of knowledge---the ``theoretical'' and the ``practical'', for lack of better terms---is a good and justified one.
+If one accepts my formulation of the question as fruitful and interesting, then it becomes plausible that the theory of general relativity does not---can not---in any interesting sense consist of the theory of Lorentzian 4-manifolds along with a few interpretive postulates.
+Now, it may turn out that a compelling analysis attempting to answer my formulation will show that, in the end, the standard assumption of the clean segregation of the relevant domains of knowledge---the ``theoretical'' and the ``practical'', for lack of better terms---is a good and justified one.
 I personally doubt it.